All Kitchens Great And Small Making The Most Of Your Space

 Large Rooms

 One assumption many people have is that having more kitchen space makes things easier when it comes to decision making.
-The ideal kitchen layout will be determined how you use the kitchen, the people using the space, and your preference of style.
+The ideal kitchen layout will be determined by how you use the kitchen, the people using the space, and your preference of style.
 You will need to keep in mind the delicate balance between aesthetic and function.
 You don’t want the space to be either too cavernous or too cluttered.

 U-Shape